Collaborating with Family Members using GEDitCOM II and GEDitCOM

 Import Initial Genealogy Files into the Repository

-The following steps are needed to prepare your GEDitCOM II data for upload to the new repository:
+The following steps are needed to prepare your genealogy data for upload to the new repository:

-1. Create a new folder for your GEDitCOM II file.
+1. Create a new folder for your genealogy file.

 4. Save the file

-Your genealogy data is now ready for importing into your repository.
+Your genealogy data are now ready for importing into your repository.
 The steps are:

 1. Start the Terminal app